hsf-training/PyHEP-resources/CONTRIBUTING.md

 If you are looking for ideas, please see the 'Issues' tab for a list of issues associated with this repository, or you may also look at all issues in [hsf-training][hsf-training-issues]

+There is also [a list](hsf-training-gfis) of all issues that are particularly easy and suitable for first contributions.

 Comments on issues and reviews of pull requests are just as welcome: we are smarter together than we are on our own.